Slurry Separation

 Gravity-based separators use the natural settling of particles due to gravity.

-• Applications: Frequently used in wastewater treatment, mining, and chemical manufacturing to separate dense particles from liquids.
+• Applications: Frequently used in wastewater treatment, mining, and chemical manufacturing to separate dense particles from liquids, including separating solids from suspension.

 b.
 Filtration Equipment